kevinsul/MCW-Azure-Stack/Hands-on lab/HOL step-by-step - Azure Stack.md

     ![The Products link is called out on the Contoso Finance webpage menu.](images/Hands-onlabstep-by-step-AzureStackimages/media/image128.png)

-## Exercise 4: Deploy the customer offers Web API
+## LAB 3a: Deploy the customer offers Web API

 Duration: 15-30 minutes